-This easy to make Vegan Mango Ice Candy is a healthy summer dessert with a fresh and delicious taste in every bite!
+This easy-to-make Mango Ice Candy is a healthy summer dessert with a fresh and delicious taste of mango in every bite!
 Its cooling, fresh, tropical flavor will always be a crowd favorite!

 - You can add fresh fruits like avocado or shredded young coconut to this recipe.